hodgiers/PANpolicy-renamer/README.md

 	FW_HOST=<HOSTNAME OR IP ADDRESS OF PANORAMA>

-Build the dockerfile by running: docker build -t <The name you'd like to apply to the docker container> .
+Build the dockerfile by running: docker build -t <The name youd like to apply to the docker container>
 	Example:
 	docker build -t policyrenamer .
 Once it's done building run: